fractal6/fractal6.go/README.md

 ## Contributing

-Fractale is free, open-source software licensed under AGPLv3.

 You can open issues for bugs you've found or features you think are missing.
 You can also submit pull requests to this repository.
 To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

-You can follow Fractale organisation and roadmap at [o/f6](https://fractale.co/o/f6).
+You can follow Fractale organisation and roadmap at [o/f6](https://fractale.co/o/f6) and espacially [t/f6/tech](https://fractale.co/t/f6/tech).

 IRC channel: #fractal6 on matrix.org

+## License

+Fractale is free, open-source software licensed under AGPLv3.